FREQUENTLY ASKED QUESTIONS

 -

 After that, you'll click the "Run Analysis" button and wait about two minutes (a status bar at the top of the screen will flash once the analysis is done).
+Long or more sophisticated contracts may take longer than two minutes.

 -